yanghoon/obsidian-workspace/Resources/Database/Database Basic.md

 B-Tree
 * read/write with fixed size page(block)
-* each page have sorted keys it and references of other pages
+* each page have range of keys (sorted) and references of other pages